Poker Basics, Poker Strategy

 Be Willing to Shift Gears

-We have suggested that the best sit and go poker strategy includes playing tight in the early rounds.
-However, it also involves getting a lot more aggressive as the blinds go up.
+We have suggested that the best sit-and-go poker strategy is to play tight in the early rounds.
+However, it also involves becoming much more aggressive as the blinds go up.

 Once the antes are in play and the blind-to-stack ratio has changed, it is time to start stealing those blinds, sometimes quite aggressively.